 - 17. The Board undertook a second round of field testing between September 2010 and January 2011 to test the proposals made in the 2010 ED.
 After the comment period ended in November 2010, the Board redeliberated the proposals in the 2010 ED between December 2010 and February 2013, during which time there was extensive consultation with the Insurance Working Group.
 As a result, the Board modified its 2010 proposals in response to the issues identified in consultations on the 2010 ED.
-Those changes significantly increased the complexity of the proposals in comparison with the 2010 ED. - 18.
+In seeking to address these issues, the Board acknowledged that the modified proposals were more complex than those in the 2010 ED. - 18.
 In September 2012, the Board decided to re-expose its proposals, and the 2013 ED was published in June 2013.
 However, the Board was mindful that, while the changes it had made to the 2010 ED could be regarded as significant, the core principles and many aspects of the 2010 proposals had not changed.
-Accordingly, while the 2013 ED contained a complete draft of the proposed Standard on insurance contracts to provide interested parties with context, the Board only sought input on five targeted areas, as well as views on whether the costs of the revised information would be justified by the benefits of the information provided overall.
+Accordingly, while the 2013 ED contained a complete draft of the proposed Standard on insurance contracts to provide interested parties with context, the Board only sought input on five targeted areas.
+In light of the increased complexity of the proposals, the Board also sought views on whether the costs of the revised information would be justified by the benefits of the information provided overall.
 In publishing the 2013 ED, the Board stated its intention not to revisit issues that it had previously rejected or reconsider consequences it had previously considered.
 The comment period ended on 25 October 2013 and the Board received 194 comment letters in response to the 2013 ED.